 |2017||Camino Island||John Grisham||94,240|

-You can’t say these novels are particularly short by any means.
-6 of the 10 are over 150,000 words, but they do manage to stay under 200,000 words.
-It’s not a number you would expect to get from the snapchat generation.
-I always feel like looking at other writer’s works help me feel better about my own, when I find commonality.
+You can’t say these novels are abridged by any means.
+Six of the 10 are over 150,000 words, but they manage to stay under 200,000.
+It’s not a number you would expect to get from the Snapchat generation.
+I always feel like looking at other writers’ works helps me feel better about my own when I find commonality.

-So if you are asking how long should a novel be?
+So, how long should a novel be?
 The answer is at least 50,000 words.
-If you are asking for lengths of works that are best-selling (at least over the last 10 years), 94-190 thousand words seems to be acceptable as an answer range.
+If you are asking for lengths of works that are best-selling (at least over the last 10 years), 94-190 thousand words is acceptable as an answer range.

 Answer: A novella is generally 15,000-50,000 words.
-It’s not really that simple, the lines are a little more blurred, but as a general rule of thumb this is an acceptable answer.
-Some try to say that the cut off her for a short story is 7,500 words.
+It’s not that simple, the lines are a little more blurred, but as a general rule of thumb, this is an acceptable answer.
+Some try to say that the cut-off here for a short story is 7,500 words.
 This is just too short for a novella.
 Here are some famous short stories.
-They are all over 7,000 words long, and no one would call them a Novella.
+They are over 7,000 words long, and no one would call them a Novella.

 Words: 7226 – Edgar Allan Poe – The Fall of the House of Usher